codegirls/materials/2014-03-25-javascript-steps.md

     fred.height;

     // Hooray!
 Happy Birthday and stuff.

+Maybe older people don't grow as much?
+Or younger people grow a lot more?
+Try writing the functions for those.
+Or just change the values in the `happyBirthday` function.
+Or even calculate the growth rate given the height?

+It doesn't matter what exactly you try, but it's very important that you do it.
+You'll learn something about JavaScript along the way and piece by piece you're doing cooler things.

     // Okay, let's make something a little bit different.
 Let's pretend
     // we have a time machine.